Boston Properties (NYSE:BXP) Updates Q3 2021 Earnings Guidance

-A number of equities research analysts recently weighed in on BXP shares.
-Truist Securities boosted their price objective on shares of Boston Properties from $109.00 to $130.00 and gave the company a hold rating in a research report on Thursday, June 17th.
-Argus boosted their target price on shares of Boston Properties from $100.00 to $120.00 and gave the company a buy rating in a research note on Tuesday, May 4th.
+Several equities analysts recently commented on the stock.
+Piper Sandler raised shares of Boston Properties from a neutral rating to an overweight rating and set a $135.00 price objective for the company in a research note on Monday, June 14th.
+The Goldman Sachs Group assumed coverage on shares of Boston Properties in a research note on Tuesday, May 25th.
+They set a sell rating and a $106.00 price objective for the company.
+Wolfe Research assumed coverage on shares of Boston Properties in a research note on Monday, June 14th.
+They set a market perform rating and a $142.00 price objective for the company.
 Mizuho assumed coverage on shares of Boston Properties in a research note on Wednesday, July 14th.
-They set a neutral rating and a $115.00 target price for the company.
-Wolfe Research started coverage on shares of Boston Properties in a research note on Monday, June 14th.
-They set a market perform rating and a $142.00 target price for the company.
-Finally, Piper Sandler raised shares of Boston Properties from a neutral rating to an overweight rating and set a $135.00 price target for the company in a research note on Monday, June 14th.
-Two investment analysts have rated the stock with a sell rating, seven have given a hold rating and five have issued a buy rating to the company.
-The company presently has an average rating of Hold and a consensus price target of $111.00.
+They issued a neutral rating and a $115.00 price target for the company.
+Finally, Truist Securities boosted their price target on shares of Boston Properties from $109.00 to $130.00 and gave the stock a hold rating in a research note on Thursday, June 17th.
+Two equities research analysts have rated the stock with a sell rating, seven have assigned a hold rating and five have assigned a buy rating to the company.
+The stock has an average rating of Hold and an average price target of $111.80.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, July 30th.
-Investors of record on Wednesday, June 30th will be issued a dividend of $0.98 per share.
-This represents a $3.92 annualized dividend and a dividend yield of 3.33%.
-The ex-dividend date is Tuesday, June 29th.
-Boston Properties’s dividend payout ratio is currently 62.32%.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, July 30th.
+Stockholders of record on Wednesday, June 30th were issued a $0.98 dividend.
+The ex-dividend date of this dividend was Tuesday, June 29th.
+This represents a $3.92 dividend on an annualized basis and a dividend yield of 3.42%.
+Boston Properties’s payout ratio is 62.32%.

-In other Boston Properties news, EVP Raymond A. Ritchey sold 5,000 shares of the stock in a transaction on Wednesday, May 26th.
-The shares were sold at an average price of $114.78, for a total value of $573,900.00.
-Following the completion of the sale, the executive vice president now directly owns 5,000 shares of the company’s stock, valued at approximately $573,900.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, EVP Raymond A. Ritchey sold 40,000 shares of the stock in a transaction on Monday, May 24th.
+In related news, EVP Raymond A. Ritchey sold 5,000 shares of the company’s stock in a transaction on Wednesday, May 26th.
+The shares were sold at an average price of $114.78, for a total transaction of $573,900.00.
+Following the completion of the sale, the executive vice president now directly owns 5,000 shares in the company, valued at approximately $573,900.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, EVP Raymond A. Ritchey sold 40,000 shares of the company’s stock in a transaction on Monday, May 24th.
 The shares were sold at an average price of $115.05, for a total transaction of $4,602,000.00.
-Following the completion of the transaction, the executive vice president now owns 10,000 shares of the company’s stock, valued at approximately $1,150,500.
+Following the sale, the executive vice president now owns 10,000 shares of the company’s stock, valued at $1,150,500.
 The disclosure for this sale can be found here.
-1.10% of the stock is currently owned by corporate insiders.
+Insiders own 1.10% of the company’s stock.

 Boston Properties, Inc operates as a real estate investment trust.
 It develops, acquires, manages and owns a portfolio of Class A properties.
 The firm operates through the following geographical locations: Boston, New York, San Francisco and Washington.
 The company was founded by Mortimer Benjamin Zuckerman and Edward H.